dominikrys/gunderwurlde/README.md

 * **Timothy Mak** - Audio, Input and Map Editor
 * **George Curnock** - Networking
 * **Tomas Vycas** - Enemy AI

+## Quick Launch Instructions
+You have to have Java 10 or higher installed on you machine.
+1. Navigate to the root folder for the game in your terminal
+2. Type `java -jar gunderwurlde.jar`